Approximating the Expected Values for Combinatorial Optimization Problems over Stochastic Points: Minimum Spanning Trees

-The second inequality holds since the length of the minimum spanning tree is at most two times the length of the minimum Steiner tree (We can think $\MST(F_{S'},H_{\bar{S}'})$ as a Steiner tree connecting all nodes in $F_{S'}\cup H_{\bar{S}}$).
+The second inequality holds since the length of the minimum spanning tree is at most two times the length of the minimum Steiner tree (We consider $\MST(F'_{S'},H_{\bS})$ as a Steiner tree connecting all nodes in $F_{S'}\cup H_{\bS}$).

 \end{proof}